 Making deliveries part-time means you can’t always control when you can work, so flexible work hours are non-negotiable.
 Thankfully, Postmates nor DoorDash bot let you choose your work hours so that you can work at your convenience.

 So, what time of the day can you make deliveries on Postmates?
 Anytime since Postmates lets its customers order online 24/7.
 Now, you can’t expect as many grocery or food orders late at night as you would order for lunch delivery, but if that’s all the time you can spare, then Postmates has you covered.

-Similarly, DoorDash also lets you deliver food whenever you open the mobile app too.
-You can’t work 24 hours a day like with Postmates, but with the option to “Dash Now” from breakfast to late-night dinner, you still have many options even with day delivery when it comes to working hours.
+Similarly, DoorDash also lets you deliver food whenever you open the mobile app.
+You can’t work 24 hours a day like with Postmates, but with the option to “Dash Now” from breakfast to late-night dinner, you still have many options, even with day delivery when it comes to working hours.

 Unlike Postmates, DoorDash lets you schedule your hours in advance.
-This feature is handy to the people who’ll want to plan their work hours and find work when they’re free.
+This feature is handy for people who want to plan their work hours and find work when they’re free.

 However, this system is like a double-edged sword because if you don’t accept any orders at your scheduled times, DoorDash docks points on your overall rating.
 Since your rating affects how often you get food orders on the platform and how high-rated they are (more on ratings further down), not making a delivery can end up costing you in the long run.

-Winner – Postmates because there is no penalization for not accepting an order.
+Winner – Postmates because there is no penalization for not accepting any order.

 The process of making deliveries on both apps is very similar.
 Simply log in to the app, and you see the available orders in your area.
 These show up whenever a customer taps “Order now” to order food from their phone.

 In Postmates, you’ll simply see an order plus all its details, which you can review and then accept.

 The same is the case for DoorDash, but in addition to the order details, the app also shows you your guaranteed pay for when you complete the order.